SamikshaPJain/CICD-Projects/Netflix_Clone/README.md

    You can access Node Exporter metrics in Prometheus.

-2. **Configure Prometheus Plugin Integration:**
+3. **Configure Prometheus Plugin Integration:**

    Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.

    **Prometheus Configuration:**

    To configure Prometheus to scrape metrics from Node Exporter and Jenkins, you need to modify the `prometheus.yml` file.
-Here is an example `prometheus.yml` configuration for your setup:
+Here is an example `prometheus.yml` configuration for your setup -

+   Go to cd /etc/prometheus/ and then sudo nano prometheus.yml:

    ```yaml
    global: